Custody & Parenting Time

 Child custody arrangements vary widely depending on the particular circumstances of the parents.
 In every case, both parents have a duty to financially support their children, regardless of custody status.
 After a judgment has been entered by the court, child custody and parenting time arrangements can be modified only upon a showing that the circumstances have changed such that the current arrangement is no longer in the best interests of the child.Consult an Experienced New Jersey Divorce Lawyer in the Westfield Area

 Negotiating child custody arrangements is a crucial aspect of divorce proceedings, and a skilled lawyer can protect and advocate for your parental rights in custody determinations.
 Our New Jersey divorce attorneys offer diligent legal representation to people in the Westfield area and elsewhere in the area.
 Lindabury, McCormick, Estabrook & Cooper also operates offices in Summit, Red Bank, New York, and Philadelphia.
 Many of our clients come from communities such as Cranford, Mendham, Little Silver, Bernardsville, Scotch Plains, or East Brunswick.
-To discuss your situation with one of our family law attorneys, call our office at (908) 233-6800 or contact us online for a free consultation.
+Call our office at (908) 233-6800 or contact us online to schedule a consultation.